kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 2. x and y are of type T     assumption
 3. x = y                     assumption
 4. y = x                     goal
-5. y = y                     new goal, by substitutability using
+5. y = y                     by substitutability using 3
-6. QED                       goal reached, by reflexivity of equality
+6. QED                       by reflexivity

 ### Theorem: Equality is transitive

-If x, y, and z are objects of some type, T, and we know (have proofs or axioms) that x = y and y = z, then we can deduce (and have a proof) that x = z.
+If x, y, and z are objects of some type, T, and we know (have proofs or axioms) that x = y and y = z, then we must show (construct a proof) that x = z.

-Challenge problem: prove (informally) that equality is transitive!
+The argument is very similar to that for symmetry.

-In super-plain English, this rule says that if some proposition P about x, (P x), is true and you also know that x and y are equal, you can then deduce (P y): that the proposition, modified to be about y, must also be true.
-In short, if you know P x and x = y then you can deduce that P y must also be true.
+Proof.
+We are given as assumptions that T is a type; x, y, and z are values of this type; and that x = y and y = z.
+In this context, we are to show that x = z.
+We first apply substitutability using our proof of x = y to rewrite the x in the goal to y, yielding a new goal: y = z.
+But that is something we've already assumed is true.
+QED.

-You ask, what do you mean, "What you can do with a proof?"
-And the answer is that you can use it as evidence that shows that it's ok to make a particular logical deduction.
+## Conclusion

-Let's assume for a moment that we've been given a type, T, such as nat or bool.
-What the axioms then do in effect is to define equality as a binary relation on T.
+What you have now seen is the essence of a logical argument (proof).
+We start with given axioms (such as the reflexivity and substitutability of equals), and from them we then deduce (construct proofs of) new facts (such as the symmetry and transitivity of equality).
+This is how all of mathematics works!